 Insurance holding company laws and regulations vary from jurisdiction to jurisdiction, but generally require a controlled insurance company (i.e., insurers that are subsidiaries of insurance holding companies) to register with state regulatory authorities and to file with those authorities certain reports, including information concerning its capital structure, ownership, financial condition, certain intercompany transactions and general business operations.
-The NAIC adopted revisions to the NAIC Insurance Holding Company System Model Act ("Model Holding Company Act") and the Insurance Holding Company System Model Act ("Model Holding Company Act") and the Insurance Holding Delaware, have adopted insurance holding company laws and regulations in a substantially similar manner to the model law and regulation.
+The NAIC adopted revisions to the NAIC Insurance Holding Company System Model Act ("Model Holding Company Act") and the Insurance Holding Company System Model Act ("Model Holding Company Act") and December 2014.
+Certain of the states, including Delaware, have adopted insurance holding company laws and regulations in a substantially similar manner to the model law and regulation.
 Other states, including New York and Massachusetts, have adopted modified versions, although their supporting regulation is substantially similar to the model regulation.